apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Arizona Gov. Katie Hobbs sends National Guard to border, says Biden 'refused to deliver' aid**
+**Homelessness in US surges to highest-recorded level**

-You can read more about it [here](https://www.azcentral.com/story/news/politics/arizona/2023/12/15/governor-katie-hobbs-sends-national-guard-to-southern-border-communities-in-arizona/71936089007/).
+You can read more about it [here](https://thehill.com/homenews/administration/4363103-homelessness-sours-highest-recorded-level/).

 ## Requirements
 - Python 3.8